cotestatnt/Arduino-Google-API/README.md

 This method allow only few scopes for your application.

 The second choice, can be used for every scope you need, but a small webserver running in our device is necessary because we have to call Google APIs for tokens directly from device!

 In the examples provided with library, you will find a webserver that can load pages from flash memory (ESP32 or ESP8266) or SD (To Do!).
 For convenience, the built-in *token.html* page can handle all the flow for you and also save the json configuration file.
-You can call it passing as argument the configuration file to load or without argument and write all necessary inputs after.
+You can call it passing the configuration file as argument or without argument and write all necessary datas after.
-Ex: http://espfs.local/token.htm?json=gmail.json or http://espfs.local/token.htm?json=gdrive.json and so on.
+Ex: http://espfs.local/token.htm or http://espfs.local/token.htm?json=gmail.json or http://espfs.local/token.htm?json=gdrive.json and so on.
+At the end of procedure, configuration file will be updated or created if not present in filesystem.

 ![Tokens Helper page](/token_helper.png)